"

 Portrait of Hamilton authoring the first draft of the U.S. Constitution in 1787 (Public Domain).

 It is no surprise that Hamilton was chosen to serve on this new Constitutional Congress.
-However, he was well known as a headstrong debater who would argue tirelessly for his ideas no matter the consequences, winning him several enemies in the Confederation.
+However, he was well known as a headstrong debater who would argue tirelessly for his ideas, no matter the consequences, which won him several enemies in the Confederation.
 He tirelessly lobbied for a powerful national government.

-Even though he was ultimately dissatisfied with parts of the Constitution, he agreed to support it because he believed it was better than the Articles of Confederation.
+Even though he was ultimately dissatisfied with certain aspects of the Constitution, he agreed to support it because he believed it was superior to the Articles of Confederation.
 Hamilton, along with John Jay and James Madison, anonymously published 85 essays defending the new Constitution to the general public.
 These are now known as The Federalist Papers.

 Political Influence